MEMORY LOST AND FOUND

 Orientating, still clutching a urinal

 Undercover.
-The joys of one hand
+The joys

 Pisisng, all groggy out of sorts.